baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Using baymedr

-Using baymedr, we can perform the Bayesian superiority test with the \verb|super_bf()| function.
-Depending on the research setting, low or high scores on the measure of interest represent `superiority', which can be specified by the argument \verb|direction|.
-Moreover, since there are diverging practices on whether to conduct a one- or two-sided test for the superiority design, the user can choose one of the two options by using the argument \verb|alternative|.
-Since we seek to find evidence for the alternative hypothesis (superiority), the Bayes factor quantifies evidence for $\mathcal{H} _1$ relative to $\mathcal{H} _0$ (i.e., $BF_{10}$).
+The Bayesian superiority test is performed with the \verb|super_bf()| function.
+Depending on the research setting, low or high scores on the measure of interest represent ``superiority'', which is specified by the argument \verb|direction|.
+Since we seek to find evidence for the alternative hypothesis (superiority), the Bayes factor quantifies evidence for $\mathcal{H}_1$ relative to $\mathcal{H}_0$ (i.e., $\text{BF}_{10}$).